cjx-zar/Coresets-for-continual-learning/README.md

 # Coresets-for-continual-learning
-Continual learning for breast cancer grading, a Coresets way.
+Continual learning for breast cancer grading, a SVRG way.